wso2-attic/esb-connectors/googlecustomsearch/googlecustomsearch-connector/googlecustomsearch-connector-connector-1.0.0/README.txt

 	You can use instead of cscID.
-For testing use cref=http://www.guha.com/cref_cse.xml or manually create a custom search engine specification and host it into your website and use it.
+For testing use cref=http://www.guha.com/cref_cse.xml or manually create a custom search engine specification and host it into your website and use it